-I really believe in recording these stories for future generations (check out my post about what has inspired me in my photography journey )
+I really believe in recording these stories for future generations.
+You can check out my post about what has inspired me in my photography journey .

-It’s important to remember that for some people an ostomy dramatically improves their quality of life and there is not a lot that you can’t do with an ostomy.
+It’s important to remember that for some people an ostomy dramatically improves their quality of life, and there is not a lot that you can’t do with one.